The Apple AirPods pro reduced to lowest price for Black Friday

 Listen up, the tech giant’s earbuds now cost less than £200

 Searching for a Black Friday deal on Apple’s AirPods pro second-generation earbuds?
 You’re in luck.
-Amazon kicked off its shopping event on Friday (17 November) and has been treating us to a huge range of discounts across everything from TVs, laptops and gaming devices to home appliances and beauty.
+Amazon is treating us to a huge range of discounts across everything from TVs, laptops and gaming devices to home appliances and beauty.

 But listen up, as the online giant has reduced Apple’s wildly popular earbuds to their lowest-ever price.
 The second-gen buds promise better audio quality, noise-cancelling and battery life, and, yes, finally, you can control the volume without having to take your iPhone out of your pocket.
 The buds have been praised by The Independent’s tech critic David Phelan countless times, so you can trust they are a great investment.